jimmy-little/jimmy-little.github.io/_posts/writing/2016-04-07-textexpander-pricing.md

 Smile will keep the lights on "through El Capitain and the next version of OS X" for current users, but after that, who knows what will happen...

 ### On the Mac
-I don't need or want all the collaboration features of the forthcoming [textexpander.com][2] service.
+I don't need or want all the collaboration features of the forthcoming [textexpander.com][3] service.
 I want to keep my snippets in Dropbox and call it a day.
 I'd happily pay $20 a year for a TextExpander subscription without all the collaboration features.
-Without a reasonable option, I will either migrate my snippets to [Keyboard Maestro][km], or check out another expansion utility like [TypeIt4Me][t4] or [Typinator][tn]
+Without a reasonable option, I will either migrate my snippets to [Keyboard Maestro][4], or check out another expansion utility like [TypeIt4Me][5] or [Typinator][6]

 ### On iOS
 I find myself rarely using TextExpander on my iOS devices anymore.
 I keep regular snippets in the stock Keyboard settings, because the TextExpander Touch keyboard is virtually unusable.
-Most apps that I use that sync snippets with TextExpander Touch have their own snippet libraries ([Drafts][3], [Editorial][4]), and I'm using [Copied][cp] to keep longer blocks of text at the ready.
+Most apps that I use that sync snippets with TextExpander Touch have their own snippet libraries ([Drafts][7], [Editorial][8]), and I'm using [Copied][9] to keep longer blocks of text at the ready.

-On top of my dwindling use of [TextExpander Touch][0], the iOS app doesn't seem to background sync, so every time I add a snippet on my Mac, I have to open the iOS app and force a sync.
+On top of my dwindling use of [TextExpander Touch][10], the iOS app doesn't seem to background sync, so every time I add a snippet on my Mac, I have to open the iOS app and force a sync.
 AND, there is still not an iPad Pro-optimized version of the app five months later.

 ### My Future With TextExpander
 I will spend the next few months exporing alternatives, and hoping Smile comes up with a more realistic pricing structure.
 If, by the end of the "next version of OS X", the pricing structure doesn't get more realistic, I'll move away from TextExpander.